ibqaddoa/ibqaddoa/README.md

 - 👋 Hi, I’m Ibrahim Qaddoumi
 - 👀 I’m interested in Mobile App Development
 - 🌱 I’m currently learning Swift
-- 🔨 I’m currently working on a simple QR code generator for iOS
+- 🔨 I’m currently working on a device management app to keep an overview of every device that you have
-- 💞️ I’m looking to collaborate on Encrypt & Decrypt Data - Programm
+- 💞️ I’m looking to collaborate on converting iOS apps into Android apps
 - 📫 How to reach me ibqaddoa@gmail.com

 <!---